Leica X Vario vs Sony A6400

 The X Vario can be obtained in two different colors (black, silver), while the A6400 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is notably smaller (17 percent) than the Leica X Vario.
-In this context, it is worth noting that neither the X Vario nor the A6400 are weather-sealed.
+It is noteworthy in this context that the A6400 is splash and dust-proof, while the X Vario does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Vario has a lens built in, whereas the A6400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6400 and their specifications in the Sony E-Mount Lens Catalog.